gne74937/MIST4610GroupProject1/README.md

 1. Query 1 (Simple)
 ![DD5B49C8-2003-4F4B-B121-7F9896778B94_4_5005_c](https://github.com/user-attachments/assets/255b2eff-44aa-4daf-a4f5-7da3925406ed)
 ![5B1AC2AA-311A-4A6D-8E1A-AFF71A81E23E_4_5005_c](https://github.com/user-attachments/assets/7784e0ee-82a7-4ede-9e0a-8eb019b30aa2)

 This would be important for the zookeepers to keep track of what animals they have to feed during the evening, who have a particular diet type, such as omnivore.
-They could use this information to create a feeding schedule as well, to increase the operational efficiency of the zoo
+They could use this information to create a feeding schedule as well, to increase the operational efficiency of the zoo.

 2. Query 2 (Simple)
 ![FACC3F4D-B3E3-46BE-9FB4-6254CD5E5733_4_5005_c](https://github.com/user-attachments/assets/cd775df9-cb79-4c80-9efa-e8c7d923ce98)